It’s cold and flu season.

 But can the oft-hyped zinc or vitamin C provide a legitimate defense?
-Spectrum Health clinical pharmacy manager Margo Bowman says the verdict is still out.
+Spectrum Health clinical pharmacy director Margo Bowman says the verdict is still out.

 “For the most part, from what I have been able to find, there aren’t fantastic studies showing these drugs are fully effective in fighting a cold,” Bowman said.
 “There is no conclusive evidence whether they’re effective or not.”